agentzex/The-Nice-Ransomware/README.md

 Notes:
 * The agent will search the entire path given (including subdirectories) and will encrypt each file that his extensions is included in the "file_types" vector variable.
+* The exectuables will search for the server on the same machine TheNiceRansomware is running, via loopback IP address, so make sure the server is running before exectuing them
 * The project needs to be compiled with CPP 17 on Visual Studio
 * Tested on Windows 10-64bit and Windows 7-32bit
 * Please use this code for good purposes only!
 I will not hold accountable for any misuse of this project